-- At the time you file your first document with the appellate court, you must file a completed Application for Waiver of Court Fees. - It might take the appellate court a couple of weeks to review your application and decide whether you have to pay the appellate court fees, so do not wait until the last minute. - You are responsible for knowing if there are other deadlines to file documents.
+- At the time you file your first document with the Supreme Court, you must file a completed Application for Waiver of Court Fees. - It might take the Supreme Court a couple of weeks to review your application and decide whether you have to pay the Supreme Court fees, so do not wait until the last minute. - You are responsible for knowing if there are other deadlines to file documents.